 You can serve boiled eggs up whole or cut into halves, and some people like to toss quarters into their salads, like a caesar salad.
 Whatever your preference for your boiled eggs, they will work well.

 How about some delicious savory falafels?
-Combine fresh falafels with boiled eggs, chickpea salad, tzatziki sauce, and kabobs for a uniquely delicious fusion of Mediterranean and middle-eastern classics.
+Combine fresh falafels with boiled eggs, chickpea salad, tzatziki sauce, and kabobs for a uniquely delicious fusion of the Mediterranean and middle-eastern classics.

 Tip: If you can’t make your own then store-bought falafels can still be delicious, but look for ones that don’t look dry as they should not be dry.